google/clusterfuzz/src/python/bot/fuzzers/ml/rnn/README.md

 similar inputs which, as we hope, can trigger new coverage, find new path, and ultimately find unforeseen bugs for targets.

-The detailed description of how the model is built can be found in design doc:
+This model was inspired by and implemented based on [tensorflow-rnn-shakespeare] project.

-[go/ml-fuzzing].
+*If you work at Google, you can read more about this model in [go/ml-fuzzing] design doc.*

 ## Usage